macdudeuk2/ox-mailchimp-campaign/README.md

 ### Image Insertion

-The email content editor includes full image support:
+The email content editor includes full image support with two methods:

+#### Method 1: Image URL
 1. **Click the image button** in the TinyMCE toolbar
 2. **Paste an image URL** in the Source field
 3. **Set image parameters**: